 |LNG||€ 15||Generic (Mylan)|

-In some regions of the country, the cost of EC is partially or fully reimbursed to the patient when it is sold with a prescription in the pharmacy.
+In some Autonomous Communities the cost of EC is partially or fully covered by social security when sold with a prescription in the pharmacy.
 It is also free to the user when it is accessed in the public sector.

 Guidelines & common practices